Fedia/unclejs/README.md

 This can be used with native Array methods like `Array#map()`.
 In template's context both arguments are avaliable as `$value` and `$index` accordingly.
 If `some_value` is an object, it's properties are made avaliable as regular variables for convenience.

 ### uncle.update(containerElement)
 Allows any "renderable" component to update the real DOM.
-When you call `HelloMessage.update()`, it runs `this.render()`, conputes a diff between two virtual DOMs and patches the real one if needed.
+When you call `HelloMessage.update()`, it runs `this.render()`, computes a diff between two virtual DOMs and patches the real one if needed.
 ```javascript
 HelloMessage.update = uncle.update(document.body);
 HelloMessage.update();